vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/05_bhagavat-paricharyA-paddhatiH.md

 <details><summary>English</summary>

-having diligently mutter- ed hundred and eight times the basic mantra (mūlamantra) and making ready all the articles for sweet smearing, as also articles of food
+having diligently muttered hundred and eight times the basic mantra (mūlamantra) and making ready all the articles for sweet smearing, as also articles of food
 </details>